 One of Hong Kong’s largest all-through schools, Renaissance College in the New Territories offers an IB education that includes the arts-focused IBCP and an advanced technology programme.

 Renaissance College (RCHK) is a trailblazing school that offers a wide-ranging, internationally focused and technology-driven curriculum to students aged four to 17 years.
 Located in the New Territories, RCHK is one of only five international schools in Hong Kong to offer an all-through IB education: the Primary Years Programme (PYP) for students 4-10 years, Middle Years Programme (MYP) for students 11-16 years and Diploma Programme (IBDP) for students 16-19 years.
 Also, it was the first school in East Asia to offer the International Baccalaureate Career-related Programme (IBCP); this alternative to the IBDP is specifically developed for students who want to focus on a career in the arts.
-A relatively new school by Hong Kong standards, RCHK first opened its doors in 2006.

 A decade later, and this single campus school is home to 2,100 students.
 RCHK is one of two Private Independent Schools (PIS) owned by the English Schools Foundation (ESF).
 These schools are given land on a 10-year lease and a grant to construct a school building, but no other government funding.
 Whereas other ESF schools only accept applications from parents within a certain catchment area, children from across Hong Kong can apply to study at RCHK.
 Fees here are slightly higher than at other ESF schools, but the school does offer achievement scholarships in academics, visual arts, performing arts, music, and physical education/sport.
 You’ll need to persist with a very detailed and rigorous application process, but it’s worth it to save money on school fees; there are currently 120 scholars at the school who do!